FlexPro

-FlexPro is a proprietory software package for analysis and presentation of scientific and technical data, produced by Weisang GmbH.
+FlexPro is a proprietary software package for analysis and presentation of scientific and technical data, produced by Weisang GmbH.
 It runs on Microsoft Windows and is available in English, German, Japanese, Chinese and French.
 FlexPro has its roots in the test and measurement domain and supports different binary file formats of data acquisition instruments and software.
 In particular, FlexPro can analyze large amounts of data with high sampling rates.

 Features

 FlexPro is a software application for analyzing and presenting data.
 All data, analyses and presentations are stored in an object database.
 The structure of the database is similar to a file system on a hard drive.
 It is possible to build up a hierarchy of folders in FlexPro to organize the analysis.
 An entire FlexPro database can be stored in one file with size limited only by the hard drive space - not limited by the computer's RAM.
 The FlexPro user interface is based on Microsoft Office-like Ribbon technology.

 FlexPro provides wizards to create different 2D and 3D graphs as well as tables for data presentation.
 Typical graphs featured are line, symbol, scatter, bar, contour, waterfall, surface and polar plots.
 FlexPro also supports the media object (video format).
 FlexPro lets you create multi-page reports directly in the FlexPro project database.

 FlexPro has a built-in programming language, FPScript, which is optimized for data analysis and supports direct operations on non-scalar objects such as vectors and matrices as well as composed data structures like signals, signal series or surfaces.
 All operations can be executed either graphically (through menus or dialog boxes) or programmatically.
 Programmatic access is provided through an Automation Object Model and the built-in Microsoft Visual Basic for Applications Development Environment (VBA).